randymized/fsroute/README.md

 Since `this` is shared by all handlers for a given request, values can be added or changed.
 One could, for example, create a breadcrumb object in the root directory's handler and push new values into it at each level.
 The common bus might also be used to maintain configuration information -- configuration that might change from one part of a site to another.

 Currently, HTTP method-specific directory default handlers are not supported.
 The handler function may, of course, include code that is conditional upon the value of `this.req.method`.
-FSRoute, however, will not select different handlers depending upon HTTP method.

-### Function arguments

-You may note in the above examples that the functions serving a given request define a single argument, `descend`.
-They are also invoked so that `this` references several other objects that might be needed to serve the request.  `this.req` and `this.res` are the request and response objects.  `this.next` punts a request to the next middleware level.  `this.fsroute` is also defined, giving access to its facilities.
-As you will see in a following topic, all functions serving a given request are invoked in the same `this` context, and it can then be used as a bus conveying additional data between functions.

-The use of `this` as a common resource to all functions serving a request, and the one-argument function, is compatible with [composable-middleware](https://github.com/randymized/composable-middleware).
-The common bus can thus extend through several layers of middleware, including one or more FSRoute routing layers.

-The `descend` method moves to the next step in FSRoute, whereas `this.next()` goes to the next middleware layer.
-More about this in the 'Directory Interception' section below.

 ### Preloading

 When a root directory, such as `/root-directory` is specified, FSRoute loads all the modules found in that directory and its subdirectories and organizes them into a tree.
-If both a tree and a root directory are specified, the two will be merged to produce a single tree from which requests will be served.
+If both a tree and a root directory are specified, the two will be merged to produce a single tree.

 Since `require` is synchronous and because preloading reasonably should occur during server initialization, the entire preloading process is synchronous.